carbonplan/margo-js/README.md

 const m = Model()
 ```

-you can specify lots of parameters, for example here we set a maximum time and a climate feedback parameter
+You can optionally specify several parameters, for example here we set a maximum time, a climate feedback parameter, and a removal control that grows with time

 ```js
 var opts = {